agarapatri/Timeless-Words/README.md

 * Serif Font or San Serif font switch
 * Text-to-Speech for chapters and verses
 * Advanced SQL & Regex query search - AWS OpenSearch
+* Plan to **show a friendly unsupported message** for Opera Mini and very old browsers.